Digger (Marvel Comics): Gamma mutate

 On July 3, 1957, gangsters Morris Forelli, Freddie Carnevale, Santo Castellani, Jimmy Desanti, Louis Fredone, Tony Mascapone, and their lieutenants meet in Las Vegas in an attempt to resolve a conflict between two mafias.
 Having learned that his own lieutenant, George Sims, is working for a rival crime family, Forelli kills him and the other gangsters and buries them in an isolated part of the Nevada desert.
 The gangsters' murder becomes a legendary tale, with the group being collectively referred to as the Vegas Thirteen.

 Decades later, an experimental gamma bomb is detonated in the desert, fusing the Vegas Thirteen's corpses into a composite gamma mutate who plans revenge on Forelli.
 Spider-Man deduces that Digger's body uses a vast amount of energy and manipulates them into using up all their energy, which kills them.

 In the sixth volume of The Amazing Spider-Man (2022), Digger returns as a member of Rose's gang.
 Digger states that they returned from the dead via the Green Door, which allows all gamma mutates to resurrect after death.

+During the "Gang War" storyline, Beetle leads the Sinister Syndicate to Sugar Hill, Manhattan to claim it from Diamondback and encounter Rose and Digger.
+As soldiers working for Wilson Fisk take Rose away, Digger recovers from the attack.
+Digger is seen with the Sinister Syndicate and their allies during a conflict with the Maggia.
+During the battle in Central Park, Digger tackles Count Nefaria.
+They and Beetle are blasted by Madame Masque's gauntlets, but recover by the time Spider-Man and his allies arrive.

 Powers and abilities

 Both incarnations of Digger possess superhuman physical abilities.

+The Roderick Krupp incarnation of Digger can also regenerate after being cut to pieces and wields a shovel, made with a special alloy spade capable of breaching concrete.

 The gamma mutate incarnation of Digger can resurrect via the Green Door and possesses the combined memories and skills of their components.